-Some producers may be exempt from one or both of the requirements.
-The following are answers to some of the commonly asked questions regarding sales of processed poultry.
+The following are answers to some of the commonly asked questions regarding sales of processed poultry in Minnesota.
 For other questions, please contact the MDA Dairy and Meat Inspection Division at 651-201-6300.

-No inspection is required for poultry producers who do their own processing and sell fewer than 1,000 home raised poultry per year directly to the end consumer from their farm and have done their own processing.
-An approved facility is required for those producers selling over 1,000 birds per year or producers who sell their poultry off the premise of their own farm (ie farmer’s market, roadside stand), may be subject to inspection, though processing facilities do not need pre-approval by the MDA.
+No inspection is required for poultry producers who do their own processing and sell fewer than 1,000 home-raised poultry per year from their farm directly to the end consumer.
+Producers selling more than 1,000 birds per year, or producers who sell their poultry off the premises of their own farm (e.g. at a farmers' market, roadside stand), may be subject to inspection, though processing facilities do not need pre-approval by the MDA.

-Some people who sell poultry directly from the farm are exempt from State licensing.
-You are exempt from State licensing if you sell poultry direct from your farm and meet the following requirements:
+Some people who sell poultry directly from the farm are exempt from state licensing.
+To be exempt from state licensing, poultry must be sold directly from the farm to the end consumer, and the following requirements must be met:

 - The poultry has been processed in one of two ways: